top of page

 • Wrote a comparative analysis between 4-year and 2-year educational institutions.

-• Gain insight into the community college entrepreneurship mindset through a
+• Gain insight into the community college entrepreneurship mindset through a 10-week community college leadership graduate course.

 Skills: Active listening, workflow efficiency, interviewing, observation, research, relationship building, creating rapid connections